hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## 7 The Brain’s Persistence Engine.
 **The aMCC: effort, grit, and follow-through.**

-The anterior mid-cingulate cortex (aMCC) is associated with sustained effort and persistence.
+The anterior mid-cingulate cortex (aMCC) is associated with sustained effort, will power and persistence.
 It strengthens when we do difficult things we would rather avoid.
 It weakens when we consistently choose the easiest path.

 When students rely on frictionless answers instead of effortful thinking, these systems are not engaged.
 Convenience doesn’t just change behavior.
 It changes the brain.